 Ph.D., University of Michigan, Ann Arbor, 2002

-Watershed ecology; riparian ecosystems; landscape ecology; bioidiversity, ecohydrology and biogeochemistry in urban and rural systems; geospatial applications
+Watershed ecology; urban forest ecology; biodiversity, ecohydrology and biogeochemistry in urban and rural systems; riparian ecosystems; landscape ecology; geospatial applications

 Recent Research Activities

-- Geomorphic effects of dam removal on the Patapsco River (NOAA)
+- Geomorphic effects of dam removal on the Patapsco River (American Rivers, NOAA)

-- Biodiversity and structural characteristics of forest patches along an urban-rural gradient (in partnership with Baltimore Greenspace)
+- Biodiversity, structural, and functional characteristics of forest patches along urban land use gradients (in partnership with Baltimore Greenspace, USFS, Baltimore Ecosystem Study)

 Selected Recent Publications

 Delavaux, C et al. (in review) Mycorrhizal feedbacks linked to global forest biodiversity gradient.
 Nature Communications Biology.

 Metes*, M, A Miller, M Baker, K Hopkins, D Jones*. (in review) A lidar based method to remotely maps gullying and incision in Maryland Piedmont headwater streams.
 Geomorphology.